Pedlars Act 1871: Debates about the Pedlars Act 1871

 Various calls have been made to reform the pedlar laws.
 In 2012, the Department for Business Innovation and Skills considered reforming the pedlar laws but considered it a matter for a decision at a later date.
 The Association of Town & City Management say the current pedlar laws causes one of the most complex problems about on-street trading.
 Local shopkeepers and retailers view peddling as undesirable and unfair competition.
 Argued is that pedlars are not restricted where they trade and can legitimately stand outside a shop and sell the same goods as it, they cause congestion on the streets in certain city centres, and are less accountable for any counterfeit or substandard good sold by them.

 Since 1999, pedlars have raised concerns about the attempt of some local government authorities to pass Private Acts to circumnavigate the current pedlar legislation and restrict their trade, for example, by enacting the City of Westminster Act 1999, and Maidstone Borough Council Act 2006.

+Subsequent developments

+Section 13 of the act was repealed for England and Wales by section 1(1) of, and group 4 of part I of schedule 1 to, the Statute Law (Repeals) Act 1989, which came into force on 16 November 1989.

+Parts of sections 3 and 20 of the act were repealed by section 1(1) of, and group 1 of part I of schedule 1 to, the Statute Law (Repeals) Act 1993, which came into force on 5 November 1993.